flutter/website/src/platform-integration/web/wasm.md

 #### Requires JS-interop to access browser and JS APIs {#js-interop-wasm}

-To support Wasm, Dart has shifted how it targets browser and JavaScript APIs.
+To support compilation to Wasm, Dart has shifted how it enables interop with browser and JavaScript APIs.
 This shift prevents Dart code that uses `dart:html` or `package:js` from compiling to Wasm.